wilkie/blog/posts/apples.md

 If we again consider the apple, we would have seeds and skins.
 To make the metaphor a bit more concrete: *Seeds* would be strictly computation.
 This is code that is written for performance and behavior.
-Its interface is unchangable and well-known.
+Its interface is unchangeable and well-known.
 You cannot argue about the interface without making factual comparisons about performance or correctness.
 You must prove you are correct with a metric or test.